 Symbols allow you to turn elements and their child elements into a reusable layout — update and edit symbols in a single place to avoid revising each recurring layout individually.

 Symbols can be used in 2 main ways:

 You can create a symbol from any element or group of elements in your project, except for the body element.

 To create a symbol:

-Once you've created a symbol, you’ll be placed in the master mode of the symbol.
-All changes in the master mode will update across all instances of that symbol.
-You can enter master mode on any instance by double clicking (see Editing the master symbol).
+Once you've created a symbol, you’ll be placed in the main mode of the symbol.
+All changes in the main mode will update across all instances of that symbol.
+You can enter main mode on any instance by double clicking (see Editing the main symbol).